brandon-rhodes/pyephem/ephem/doc/index.rst

 ------------

 Version **3.7.7.0** is the most recent release of PyEphem.
-Consult the `change log`_ to see the new features!
+Consult the :doc:`CHANGELOG` to see the new features!

-.. _change log: CHANGELOG

 The easiest way to install PyEphem on a Linux or Mac OS machine, after making sure that “Python.h” and the other Python header files